ChessTournamentManager/Documentation/Research/Database Research.md

 [![Rank error logs](../Images/rank_error_logs.png)](../Images/rank_error_logs.png)

-In these error logs, the rank service that uses Scylla says that it cannot reach any valid contact point and tells me to make sure I have provided valid addresses.
+In these error logs, the rank service that uses ScyllaDB says that it cannot reach any valid contact point and tells me to make sure I have provided valid addresses.
 You can see that it thinks the address I have provided was `localhost/<unresolved>:9042`.
 The `unresolved` part is strange.
 There is also another large problem.
 When you are building an application, it should not depend on a database to start running.
 It should have a mocked database and should run tests without depending on a real database.
 I have decided not to fix this issue, because it will take too much time to do so.
 Instead, I will be using a mongo or redis instance for my rank service.
 This also means that for the upcoming benchmark tests, I will only be testing the Redis and MongoDB instances.

 # Benchmarking: How can you benchmark database performance in a Spring Boot application?